tifgan/stftGAN/README.md

 #### Ltfatpy requirements

 `ltfatpy`, one of the packages, requires the installation of `fftw3` and `lapack`.
-Please check the page http://dev.pages.lis-lab.fr/ltfatpy/install.html for a proper installation.
+Please check [this page](http://dev.pages.lis-lab.fr/ltfatpy/install.html) for a proper installation.

 Alternatively, on Debian based linux, you may try:
 ```